survivejs/webpack-book/manuscript/understanding_loaders/04_writing_loaders.md

 └── test.js           - Tests
 ```

 This is a fairly standard way to write a small Node.js package.
-I actually started by developing the demo first and added tests later on.
+I actually started by developing the demo first and added tests later.
 Writing tests first can be a good idea, though, as it gives you a specification which you can use to validate your implementation.

 I'll give you a basic testing setup next and then discuss my loader implementation.